ec-geolink/design/data/dataone/people/proposal.md

 Complicating this task, many instances of a person or organization present in the metadata may actually refer to the same person or organization.
 When this is the case, we don't want to mint separate HTTP URIs for each instance of the same person or organization and instead we want to re-use existing HTTP URIs when appropriate.

-The task of giving people and organizations HTTP URIs can be broken up into two parts:
+The task of giving existing people and organizations HTTP URIs can be broken up into two parts:

 1. Generate lists of unique people and organizations from DataOne
 2. Mint new HTTP URIs for these resources